JenniferEinstein/Astrological-Signs-Around-the-World/README.md

 # What's My . . .
 Signs?

 Your zodiac signs around the world....
-You might think that if you are a water bearer on the Gregorian calendar, you would be a water bearer on the Jewish calendar as well.
+You might think that if you are a water bearer on the Gregorian calendar, you would be a water bearer on the Hebrew calendar as well.
 Not necessarily.
 This app will explore how different calendars around the world categorize you according to your date of birth.
 >
 ## Table of Contents
 >